 - or cook everything strictly according to the recipe without changing anything – you will get a medium-soaked Napoleon cake: the pastry layers are soft but textured, not crispy, but not moist either.

-The given amount of products makes a cake about 7-10 cm high (depending on the frosting) and 18 cm in diameter.
+The given amount of products makes a cake about 7-10 cm (2.8-3.9 inch) high and 18 cm (7.1 inch) in diameter.

 Chopped puff pastry

-1 egg
+- egg

-110 g cold water
+- cold water

-The Diplomat creme
+The Diplomat frosting

-1 tsp vanilla extract
+- vanilla extract

-2 eggs
+- eggs

-100 ml whipping cream
+- whipping cream

-Beat the egg into a glass, add cold water (110 g), 1 tbsp of vinegar and 2 pinches of salt, stir with a fork and add this mixture to the flour and butter.
+Beat the egg into a glass, add cold water, 1 tbsp of vinegar and 2 pinches of salt, stir with a fork and add this mixture to the flour and butter.
 Quickly knead the dough until all the ingredients are combined, do not knead for a long time.
 This process is just as convenient in a food processor – until the dough comes together into a ball.

 Wrap the formed dough ball in plastic wrap and refrigerate for 1–2 hours.